ERA5 atmospheric reanalysis

 Key Limitations

-Non-physical trends and variability may be present in the record due to changes in the observing system; for example the introduction of COSMIC radio occultation data in 2006 affects the variability of temperatures near the tropical tropopause
+Non-physical trends and variability may be present in the record due to changes in the observing system; this is mainly an issue in the upper stratosphere and mesosphere.

 Expert Developer Guidance

-The following was contributed by Dr. Dick Dee, March, 2019:
+The following was contributed by Dr. Hans Hersbach, June, 2023:

 Introduction

 ERA5 is a product of the Integrated Forecast System (IFS) release 41r2, which was operational at ECMWF during the period March-November 2016.
 This IFS release represents 10 years of progress on modelling and data assimilation at ECMWF since the production of ERA-Interim.
 Numerous model improvements were implemented during this time, many of them leading to major advances in the ability to assimilate satellite data in cloudy and rainy conditions.
 They include a complete overhaul of the radiation scheme, new treatment of large-scale clouds and precipitation, and the introduction of prognostic variables for precipitating rain and snow.
 Model boundary conditions and radiative forcing data compatible with CMIP5 recommendations were implemented to support climate reanalysis.
-These and many other advances relevant to reanalysis are documented in Hersbach et al. 2019, which also describes details of the design of the background error covariances used, observation quality control and bias correction schemes, and other aspects of the use of observations.
+These and many other advances relevant to reanalysis are documented in Hersbach et al. 2020, which also describes details of the design of the background error covariances used, observation quality control, bias correction schemes, an overview of all ingested observations and forcing datasets plus a basic evaluation of characteristics and performance.

 Strengths